genuary-art/site/prompts.md

 Ask ChatGPT for 31 cool generative art prompts.

-Ask ChatGPT to implement them.
+Ask ChatGPT to implement one.

 Repeat for 31 days.